jonathanabennett/jonathanabennett.github.io/content/experience/ris.md

 opportunity.
 This fluidity does not work well with PowerSchool, where we track attendance.

-In order to provide consistent tracking while we pursued a permanent system, I created a temporary solution for the school.
-Over the course of the weekend before we started allowing students to move from their primary mentor’s room, I built a webpage using Python 3 and Django, hosted for free on PythonAnywhere, which provided a way for teachers to check attendance for their students as well as a way for them to move students to a new room and have the teacher in that room see the student had been moved after a refresh.
+In order to provide consistent tracking while we pursued a permanent system, I created a temporary solution for the school over the course of the weekend before the program launched.
+I built a webpage using Python 3 and Django, hosted for free on PythonAnywhere, which provided a way for teachers to check attendance for their students.
+It also gave them a way to move students to a new room and have the teacher in that room see the student had been moved.
 Finally, an attendance reporting dashboard was built with limited access which allowed the principals to see a list of all students who were marked absent in real time as well as to see the total number of tardies and absences over the course of a semester.

 The solution was well received by students and teachers alike, who found it easy to navigate and use.
 Additionally, the team running our Focus Block was able to quickly and easily manage the location of students and teachers and keep track